Yamagata Prefecture has the highest consumption of konjac in Japan! Is boiled konjac the most popular recipe?

 Do Yamagata Prefecture residents like konnyaku?

-Konjac is also a favorite ingredient that is useful for dieting.
+Konjac is also popular as a food that is useful for dieting.

-There are also snacks made using konjac flour, but in Yamagata, Tama konjac popular, and it is said that no one has ever tried it.
+There are snacks made using konjac flour, but in Yamagata, tama konjac is especially popular, to the point that it is said, "Is there anyone in the prefecture who hasn't tried it?"

 Konjac Store <Information>